chtheodoro/habfuzz/README.md

 ### 2. Dependencies

-All the necessary files to run HABFUZZ are included in the program’s folder.
+All the necessary files to run Habfuzz are included in the program’s folder.
 However, to modify the code, users will need to have a FORTRAN text editor and a FORTRAN compiler installed.
-HABFUZZ was developed using:
+Habfuzz was developed using:
 •	the Geany text editor (download at www.geany.org)
 •	the GFortran compiler (download at https://gcc.gnu.org/wiki/GFortranBinaries)
-Therefore, it is advised to install the specific additional software to ensure that HABFUZZ is working properly.
+Therefore, it is advised to install the specific additional software to ensure that Habfuzz is working properly.

 ### 3. Installing
 No specific installation of the software is required.
-Just copy the HABFUZZ folder to your hard disk and double-click habfuzz.exe to run the program.
-The HABFUZZ folder includes:
+Just copy the habfuzz folder to your hard disk and double-click habfuzz.exe to run the program.
+The habfuzz folder includes:

-1. The ‘habfuzz’ subfolder, which contains all the code files of HABFUZZ, which are
+1. The ‘habfuzz’ subfolder, which contains all the code files of Habfuzz, which are
 a.
 The fdeclarations.f95 module containing the number of input arrays and all the variables and parameters necessary to run the program.
 b.
 The fuzzifier.f95 subroutine containing the code to apply the fuzzification process (see the ‘usage’ section)
 c.
 The smod.f95, swors.f95 and sopt.f95 subroutines containing the IF-THEN rules according to the management scenario to be implemented (see the ‘usage’ section)